MichalOpoka/ecfr/cfr/title-37-Patents-Trademarks-Copyrights/chapter-I-United-States-Patent-Trademark-Office-Department-Commerce/subchapter-A-General/part-11-Representation-Others-Before-United-States-Patent-Trademark-Office/subpart-C-Investigations-Disciplinary-Proceedings-Jurisdiction-Sanctions-Investigations-Proceedings/section-11.52.md

 (iii) To the party seeking the discovery through another source.

-(e) A request for admission will be deemed admitted if the party to whom the request is directed fails to respond or object to the request within the time allowed.
+(f) A request for admission will be deemed admitted if the party to whom the request is directed fails to respond or object to the request within the time allowed.

-(f) The hearing officer may require parties to file and serve, prior to any hearing, a pre-hearing statement that contains:
+(g) The hearing officer may require parties to file and serve, prior to any hearing, a pre-hearing statement that contains:

 (1) A list (together with a copy) of all proposed exhibits to be used in connection with a party's case-in-chief;